 Like Jesse and her evolving abilities, the Service Weapon can be upgraded as well, opening up new firing modes.
-You start with Grip, which functions as a normal revolver (and feels very much like the revolver did in Alan Wake) but can gain access to Shatter, a shotgun-like mode, my personal favourite, Pierce, a charged shot, and more.
+You start with Grip, which functions as a normal revolver (and feels very much like the revolver did in Alan Wake) but can gain access to Shatter, a shotgun-like mode and more.
+My personal favourite is a charged shot called Pierce, which is devastating to enemies but needs time before you can actually fire it off.
 The trustworthy Launch-Gun combo will largely work in normal missions, but that’s decidedly not the case for most of Control’s optional side missions.
 In those, you’ll need to lift your game, combining skills in creative ways to best your opponent; if you’re not using levitate to gain the high ground, pulling debris from a nearby wall to use as a shield before then throwing it at the boss, you’re certainly doing it wrong.
 As with exploration, Control certainly doesn’t hold your hand when it comes to combat; battles are constantly challenging but never feel cheap.

 I’ve spent around 20 hours scouring through The Oldest House, taking my job as director very seriously (though I’m currently annoyed because a single mini-boss won’t spawn meaning I have one side mission that I cannot complete).
 That small blip aside, I’ve enjoyed myself immensely while playing; I don’t remember the last time I’ve excitedly phoned or texted friends about theories I’ve concocted after reading through collectibles, or when I’ve encountered a puzzle and needed to talk through it in an effort to solve it.
 Control excites me for what it is and for what I hope it comes to be in two pieces of planned DLC or even a sequel.
 Though I’m all but done with missions — and even though I’ve spent hours uncovering a number of Easter eggs and solving a number of challenging puzzles — I think I’ve barely scratched the surface of what Control is hiding.